 Experimental manipulation of embryos to examine mechanisms of early development, including gametogenesis and fertilization, cleavage, gastrulation, pattern formation and organogenesis; in vivo imaging of development, methods to visualize gene expression and independent research; model organisms including sea urchin, fish, frog, chick, mouse.
 Prerequisites: BIOL:3233.

 Overview of bioinformatics topics, including access to sequence data, pairwise and multiple sequence alignment algorithms, molecular phylogeny, microarray data analysis, protein analysis, proteomics and protein structure analysis; emphasis on each topic includes biological motivation, computational approach (practical and theoretical), and interpretation of output.
-Prerequisites: BIOC:3120 or MICR:3170 or BIOL:2512.
+Prerequisites: BMB:3120 or MICR:3170 or BIOL:2512 or BMB:3110.
 Recommendations: grade of B+ or higher in BIOL:2512 or BIOC:3120, or graduate standing.
 Same as GENE:4213, IGPI:4213.

 Introduction to theory and practice of large-scale design goals of synthetic biology in which various types of DNA instructions, known from decades of research and discovery on specific biological systems, are taken out of context and used to execute various novel tasks designed to solve real-world problems; basic laboratory instruction in standardized construction techniques for stringing together off-the-shelf DNA components that are then introduced into organisms capable of executing the instructional set; controlled experiments to investigate the degree of variability exhibited by engineered genetic constructs.
 Prerequisites: BIOL:1411.
 Same as BME:4314.